chenyin0/DataflowSim/README.md

 ## Software stacks

 1. Use Clang to generate the target benchmark's LLVM IR, and generate the corresponding dataflow graph (DFG) and control flow graph (CFG) by the LLVM built-in pass.
-2. Separate the original dataflow graph (DFG) according to control regions to get multiple independent sub-DFGs (Details in this paper<a href="#ref-subgraph">[5]</a>)
+2. Separate the original dataflow graph (DFG) according to control regions to get multiple independent sub-DFGs (Details are in this paper<a href="#ref-subgraph">[5]</a>).
-3. Define the network topology and mapping the intact DFG or sub-DFGs under this topology to get the interconnection information (including the hop times, path-balance buffer size, the minimum array size that can be routed etc. ) by [DFMapper](https://github.com/chenyin0/DFMapper)
+3. Define the network topology and mapping the intact DFG or sub-DFGs under this topology to get the interconnection information (including the hop times, path-balance buffer size, the minimum array size that can be routed etc. ) by [DFMapper](https://github.com/chenyin0/DFMapper)  .
 4. Use the hardware ISAs provided in [DFSim](https://github.com/chenyin0/DataflowSim) (or define customized ones) to build the micro-architecture of your own accelerators and evaluate the PPA (perf, power and area).
 5. Change different hardware ISAs of the execution mode, memory behavior and interconnect topology to help designers realize a design space exploration.
 This is an agile development framework in the micro-architecture level.